Why Skylake Yosemite Camp?

-No. We think swimming pools belong in country clubs, backyards and health clubs.
-A big lake is essential to a special camp experience.
+We think swimming pools are fun at country clubs, backyards and health clubs but not at camp.
+A big lake is essential to a special summer camp experience.
 Skylake is located on five-mile long Bass Lake in the Sierra National Forest.
 We have our own large private dock with an enclosed swim area for our younger swimmers.
 The lake is always at a warm temperature for swimming and perfect for waterskiing, wakeboarding, stand up paddle boarding and more.

 Will I Be Able to Stay in Touch with My Child?

 In-season, Skylake’s secure “Parent Log-In” section offers parents a daily glimpse of a “day in the life” of your child’s stay at camp.
 Everyday we upload dozens of photographs of the campers in the midst of their many activities.
 Reading the Director’s chatty, daily website news articles will help you get a feel for every day your child is at camp.
 You can even learn what your child is eating!
 Our breakfast, lunch and dinner menus are posted daily.
 We recommend writing old fashioned letters but you are also able to email your camper through your parent account too.
 You are always welcome to call us in the office or talk with your child's counselor directly.
 We don't recommend parents talking with their campers over the phone, it can quickly turn a happy well adjusted camper into a homesick camper.

-I'm Afraid My Child Might Get Homesick.
+I'm Worried My Child Might Get Homesick.
 How is This Handled?